 Not on your nelly.
-Listen up–I think the shelling’s stopping....
+Listen up–I think the shelling has stopping....

 My bloomin’ ears are ringing, Sarge.
 How much of a mess am I in, really?

-Your leg’s been smashed up badly, but I think you’ll be able to walk with a bit of help.
+Your left leg’s been smashed up badly, but I think you’ll be able to walk with a bit of luck.

 I play football back home.
-Bloody hell, this bastard war…..
+This flippin' war…..

 Well, I reckon your chances of playing for England might have gone for a while, Tommy.